Signed in as:

 For more information about the Speech to Print approach, watch "How and Why a Structured Linguistic Literacy Approach Closes the Gap" by Nora Chahbazi.

-EBLI stands for Evidence-Based Literacy Instruction.
-It was created by Nora Chahbazi.
-EBLI is a student instruction system of high-leverage evidence-based processes, routines, and practices that utilizes a Structured Linguistic Literacy (SLL) approach (aka Linguistic Phonics or Speech to Print approach) and follows the Structured Literacy pedagogical principles.
+EBLI stands for Evidence-Based Literacy Instruction, created by Nora Chahbazi.
+It is a structured instruction system of high-leverage evidence-based processes, routines, and practices that uses a Structured Linguistic Literacy approach, also known as Linguistic Phonics or Speech-to-Print, and follows the pedagogical principles of Structured Literacy.

-EBLI provides explicit instruction to teach the 5 Essential Components of Reading, as well as handwriting, writing, and spelling, to learners of any age and ability level.
-It takes into account the Science of Reading and the Science of Learning principles.
+EBLI provides explicit instruction across the five essential components of reading, as well as handwriting, writing, and spelling, for learners of any age and ability level.
+It is grounded in both the Science of Reading and the Science of Learning.

 What Sets It Apart: